© Crown copyright 2018

 - alternative fire prevention measures – if you can demonstrate they’ll still meet the 3 objectives

-- that you don’t need to extinguish a fire within 4 hours at your site, for example because it isn’t close to sensitive receptors - but you must still meet the other 2 fire prevention objectives
+- that you do not need to extinguish a fire within 4 hours at your site, for example because it is not close to sensitive receptors - but you must still meet the other 2 fire prevention objectives

 You should contact the Environment Agency as soon as possible if you want to propose either of these options.
 The Environment Agency will discuss your proposals and the level of technical detail you need to provide.

-If you don’t put in place and use your fire prevention measures, the Environment Agency may take enforcement action.
+If you do not put in place and use your fire prevention measures, the Environment Agency may take enforcement action.

-This guidance doesn’t replace statutory requirements or other applicable legislation.
+This guidance does not replace statutory requirements or other applicable legislation.

 It’s your responsibility to check which statutory requirements apply to you.